 Darkening the sketch will be unnecessary.
 Look at the blend mode of the Levels Adjustment layer, you will find it as Normal.
 Now, change it to Multiply.

 Do you know, multiply blend mode is one of those options which makes any image darker?
-Once, you change the blend mode to multiply option; you will see the result automatically.
+Once, you change the blend mode to the multiply option; you will see the result automatically.
 Now the image has become much darker than before.

 Moreover, if you think the process which I followed, thus the image becomes much darker than your expectation, you can adjust the dark too by changing the opacity from the Levels Adjustment Layer.